 Types of bone tumours

 - Fibrous tissue: fibroma.

-- Bone marrow: eosinophilic granuloma (see separate article Langerhans' cell histiocytosis).
+- Bone marrow: eosinophilic granuloma (see the separate article Langerhans' Cell Histiocytosis).

 - Vascular: haemangioma.

 - Bone: osteosarcoma.